chad-autry/minecraft-server-container/README.md

 A docker container for running a forge server in the attached disk

+Mostly wraps java.
+Expects the minecraft server jar and all other files to come on the provided volume

 ## Usage
+Expected command is something like . . .

+sudo docker run -i -t -d -v /minecraft:/minecraftserver --expose 25565 chadautry/minecraft-server-container

 ## The Future
 In the early stages yet, hard code many things